bushiyanghua/SEDA-Former/README.md

 # SEDA-Former
-A universal deep learning framework for empowering nanopore identification by reinforcing temporal signals English Version｜Quick Usage Guide for the SEDA-Former Script
+A universal deep learning framework for empowering nanopore identification by reinforcing temporal signals｜Quick Usage Guide for the SEDA-Former Script

 0. Environment